 The UK government announced it would send a second warship to the Gulf amid escalating tensions with Iran.
 HMS Duncan, a Type 45 destroyer, is joining HMS Montrose, which is due to go in for "pre-planned maintenance" while continuing its deployment.

-UK Foreign Secretary Jeremy Hunt says Britain will release the Grace 1 tanker, as long as the cargo does not break EU sanctions and end up in Syria.
+UK Foreign Secretary Jeremy Hunt said Britain will release the Grace 1 tanker, as long as the cargo does not break EU sanctions and end up in Syria.

 What is the situation as it stands?